Joe Escalante: Family

 Escalante's brother Greg Escalante founded Juxtapoz magazine and the Gregorio Escalante Gallery.
 Escalante's step brother Mike Fries is CEO and Vice Chairman of Liberty Global.
 Escalante's brother in law is actor/composer Paul Williams.

 Religious and political views

 Escalante teaches Catechism at St. Peter Chanel Catholic Church in Hawaiian Gardens where he is a daily communicant.
-He has no stated political party affiliation.
+His views have been described as conservative, although he has no stated political party affiliation.

 From 2008 to 2012, Escalante worked as a volunteer temporary judge for the Los Angeles superior court, and later placed himself on the ballot for a paid position in a non-partisan race.
 Street artist Shepard Fairey created a campaign poster for Escalante, his first candidate poster since his iconic representation of President Barack Obama.
 Escalante raised $15,000 for his campaign with the posters and received 18.41% of the vote.
 His opponent spent a record $450,000 to defeat him.